KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 ## Additional Commmands

+!!! warning

->**Warning**: Certain `rpm-ostree` and `ostree` commands can permanently remove deployments and cause other destructive behavior, so enter them at your own risk.
+    Certain `rpm-ostree` and `ostree` commands can permanently remove deployments and cause other destructive behavior, so enter them at your own risk.

 View the full range of `rpm-ostree` and `ostree` commands with the following two commands: